 Finding “a Better Place” Through Counseling

 As positive as he felt throughout treatment, Bruce says he has benefited even more from the counseling offered at Roswell Park.
 “I took advantage of that for at least a year.
-Meeting with Dr. Jennifer Hydeman, the Medical Psychologist, was great.
+Meeting with Dr. Jennifer Hydeman, formerly of Roswell Park, was great.
 With my Grateful Dead attitude, it was an easy conversation.
 It turns out it was really beneficial to have a professional who could help me open up,” says Bruce — although he admits he gave therapy a try reluctantly, and only at Mary Gin’s encouragement.

 “The mental clarity, sense of accomplishment and seeing things from different perspectives helped me feel better.
 I feel like I’m in a better place and will be for a while,” says Bruce, who continues to schedule appointments with his therapist when he needs a tune-up.